ComposableFi/composable/rfcs/0006-vesting-schedules.md

 The vesting pallet

-1. MUST keep track of individual vesting schedules for each asset.
-2. MUST allow a user to choose which vesting schedule to claim.
+1. MUST allow a user to choose which vesting schedule to claim.
-3. MUST include the claimed schedule in the corresponding event.
-4. MUST not do anything when a non-existent vesting schedule is claimed.
-5. SHOULD allow users to claim **all** vesting schedules for the same asset, by not specifying a `vesting_schedule_id`
+2. External systems(eg: FE, Subsquid) MUST be able to track the claimed vesting schedules.

 ## 4. Method